 Youth Advisory Panel

-The Youth Advisory Panel consists of 10 to 15 youth either currently attending high school or having exited high school within the past two years.
+The Youth Advisory Panel consists of 10 to 15 youth either currently attending high school or having exited high school within the past two years (former student nominees are not required to have graduated with a Regents or local diploma).
 Members have been identified as students with disabilities and are receiving or have received special education services pursuant to the Individuals with Disabilities Education Act.
 Members are appointed for a two-year term.

 Nominations for membership are accepted on an ongoing basis and kept on file for any available openings.
 A youth may be nominated by a parent, teacher, employer, or other adult familiar with the individual.
 Youth who are 18 years of age or older may nominate themselves.